 \subsection{Performance with Real-captured Packets}

 To ensure the generalizability of our model to real world signals, we visually tested RiSi with the spectrograms of captured over-the-air WLAN packets.
-Fig. \ref{real_data} shows multiple examples of RiSi's performance with various captured WLAN packets.
-Then, Fig. \ref{real_BPSK} presents a BPSK beacon packet, and from the segmentation result we can clearly see the packet preambles and the header at the beginning, as well as a thin line of the DC null subcarrier.
-In addition, Fig. \ref{real_QAM16} shows a high-throughput 16-QAM data packet, from which we observe the BPSK header and the 16-QAM payload.
-Unfortunately, in the presented cases, STF (the short training field in WLAN's OFDM PLCP preamble) was mis-classified as 64-QAM, which makes some sense since STF has large amplitude variations between subcarriers making it looking like 64-QAM.
+Fig. \ref{real_data} shows some examples of captured WLAN packets, where Fig. \ref{real_BPSK} presents a BPSK beacon packet's segmentation result from which we can clearly see the preambles and the header at the beginning, as well as a thin horizontal line of the DC null subcarrier.
+In addition, Fig. \ref{real_QAM16} shows a high-throughput 16-QAM data packet, from which we observe the BPSK header and the 16-QAM payload correctly identified.
+Unfortunately, in the presented cases, STF (the short training field in WLAN's OFDM PLCP preamble) was mis-classified as 64-QAM, which makes some sense since STF has large amplitude variations between subcarriers making it look like 64-QAM.

-As a conclusion, we observed that our proposed network also works well with real-world signals and can be effectively utilized to visualize the structure of unknown data packets.
+In conclusion, we observed that our proposed network also works well with real-world signals and can be effectively utilized to visualize the structure of real packets.